Floobits/news/_posts/2016-08-02-floobits-atom-fixing-bugs.md

 React chooses modes by checking `process.env.NODE_ENV`.
 If it's set to "production", it will run in production mode.
 Otherwise, it uses debug mode.
 Atom initializes `NODE_ENV` to "production" in [src/initialize-application-window.coffee](https://github.com/atom/atom/blob/a5fdf3e18a512349e7efb91b3c297b1a2b91bf63/src/initialize-application-window.coffee#L20).
 Something must change it later.

-I finally tracked it down to to [src/environment-helpers.js](https://github.com/atom/atom/blob/a5fdf3e18a512349e7efb91b3c297b1a2b91bf63/src/environment-helpers.js#L75):
+I finally tracked it down to [src/environment-helpers.js](https://github.com/atom/atom/blob/a5fdf3e18a512349e7efb91b3c297b1a2b91bf63/src/environment-helpers.js#L75):

 {% highlight js hl_lines="6" linenos linenostart=70 %}
 // Fix for #11302 because `process.env` on Windows is a magic object that offers case-insensitive